Fleet constraints

 • Purchase type: restrict to on-demand or spot instances.

-These constraints compose: a single Fleet can be limited to, for example, AWS in eu-central-1 using the m7i family on amd64 only.
+These constraints compose: a single Fleet can be limited to, for example, the m7i family in eu-central-1 on amd64 only.

 How constraints interact with pod scheduling